Machine learning misconceptions

 This example should help you understand that not every machine learning project needs to give users open access to manipulate data, but the awareness of the environmental variables in which the algorithm lives will prevent potential shortfalls.

 Keeping the team educated and taking the best practices steps at the beginning of the implementation is crucial so you do not waste valuable time.
+Fighting the distribution of misconceptions about machine learning is the solution.
 Sometimes it’s inevitable to make mistakes, but having a good understanding of the technology from the beginning will assure and ease the transition.

 Photo source: www.unsplash.com